 People with severe asthma are at a higher risk of serious illness from coronavirus.
-If you have moderate to severe asthma, you need to follow the government guidelines on ‘shielding’ strictly.
+If you have moderate to severe asthma, you need to follow the government guidelines and strictly socially distance yourself.

 Are people with asthma more at risk of coronavirus?

 As coronavirus attacks the respiratory system, people with asthma are considered more at risk.
 The severity of this risk and the precautions you need to take depend on the severity of your asthma.